ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.16.3.
 AWS Transit Gateway (TGW)

-- Network transit hub connect VPCs to on premises networks
+- **Network transit hub** connect VPCs to on premises networks
 - Significantly reduces network complexity.
   - Supports transitive routing.
 No need to create a mesh topology via repeated VPC peerings.
 - Single network gateway object which makes it HA and scalable.
-- Can attach to other network objects
+- Attachments allow for connections to other network types
   - VPC attachments
   - Site to Site VPN attachments
   - Direct Connect (DX) attachments